networkupstools/nut-ddl/.github/pull_request_template.md

 - [ ] For a newly discovered supported device, a sibling PR for the main NUT codebase (at least `docs/driver.list.in`, or possibly VID/PID and other auto-detection mapping tables in the driver sources) is welcome.

+- [ ] This PR is linked to relevant issue(s) and/or PRs in the NUT project
+  if applicable